allanNAIT/allanNAIT.github.io/comp1017/module1/04_markup_2/markup-2.md

 5. Examine the **copy.docx** file to make note of the HTML elements you may need for this build; it is a good idea to make a list of these elements, in the order that you need them, to make the markup easier.
 6. The final version should look like:<br>![figure-demo_browser.jpg](files/figure-demo_browser.jpg)
 7. Notice that three images are before a line of text.
 That code looks like:<br>

 ```html:
 <p><img src="img/image name" alt="some alt text"/>… paragraph content</p>
 ```

 8. The last image uses the figure tag because it has a caption below it.
-The code for this looks like:
+The code for this looks like:<br>

 ```html:
 <figure>
     <img src="img/image name" alt="some alt text" />